Back in the day when jQuery was all the rage, we would usually use

 EventTarget.addEventListener()

-object parameter, which allows us
+has introduced the options object parameter, which allows us

-results in the exact same behavior
+once to true results in the exact same behavior

 as the snippet above with minimal effort.

-Here’s one way to write the previous snippet using once
+Here’s one way to write the previous snippet using once,

 which also happens to be how we implemented the latest version of the